The deadlines for filing an application for graduation are as follows:

 The purpose of HSU chapel is to enlighten by faith the entire Hardin-Simmons community through true worship as we love God, one another, and our neighbors as ourselves.
 HSU students are required to accumulate 80 chapel credits in order to graduate (Nursing students must complete 40 credits).
 This averages to 10 chapels per semester.
 Approximately 20 credits can be earned in chapel in any given semester.
 In addition, there are alternative events such as plays, recitals, assemblies, concerts, and the Logsdon chapel service where a student can earn chapel credits.
 Students who attend an alternative chapel event only receive one credit per event.
 Attending the same play, concert, or recital several times will not earn any more than one credit.
 With prior approval from the Chaplain, students may also perform community service for chapel credit.
 Chapel credits from other institutions are non-transferrable.
 For each hour of course work that transfers to Hardin-Simmons, students will receive .65 chapel credits.
 In special circumstances (employment and family obligations), the Chapel Advisory Committee may be petitioned for a waiver of the chapel requirement.
 Contact the Chaplain’s Office to find out how to start the petition process.
 Semester exemptions are not granted.
 For more information, contact the Office of the University Chaplain at 671-2190.
 The deadline for completion of Chapel credits is 30 days prior to graduation date.

-Students may earn credit through satisfactory scores (as recommended by the American Council on Education) on the Subject Examinations as indicated in this catalog.
+Students may earn credit through satisfactory scores (as recommended by the American Council on Education) on the Subject Examinations as indicated in the university.
 (Note: Enrollment in the equivalent class prevents the student from attempting credit by examination in that class.)
 No CLEP tests can be taken after the last date to register for a course during a student’s last semester before graduation.

 No more than 12 hours of correspondence work may be accepted toward a baccalaureate degree at HSU.
 Correspondence work will not satisfy residence requirements.